Sandy León: Texas Rangers

-Cleveland Guardians (second stint)
+Cleveland Guardians (third stint)

 On July 1, 2023, León signed a minor league contract with the Cleveland Guardians organization.
 In 16 games for the Triple–A Columbus Clippers, he batted .220/.361/.400 with 2 home runs and 4 RBI.
 León elected free agency following the season on November 6.

 Atlanta Braves

 On January 17, 2024, León signed a minor league contract with the Kansas City Royals.
 On March 23, León requested and was granted his release by the Royals.

 On April 2, 2024, León signed a minor league contract with the Atlanta Braves.
 He made 79 appearances for the Triple-A Gwinnett Stripers, batting .181/.328/.262 with five home runs and 26 RBI.
-On October 29, Leon re-signed with Atlanta on a minor league contract.
+On October 29, León re-signed with Atlanta on a minor league contract.

 In 47 games for Triple-A Gwinnett, he batted .183 with eight home runs and 14 RBI.
 On July 21, 2025, the Braves selected León's contract, adding him to their active roster.
 He made one appearance for Atlanta, serving as a defensive replacement.
 On August 15, León was removed from the Braves' 40-man roster and sent outright to Triple-A Gwinnett.
 On September 8, the Braves added León back to their active roster.
 In five total appearances for Atlanta, he went 1-for-12 (.083) with one home run and three RBI.
 On October 1, León was removed from the 40-man roster and sent outright to Gwinnett.
 He elected free agency on October 6.

-On October 8, León re-signed with the Braves on a minor league contract for 2026.
+On October 7, 2025, Leon re-signed with the Braves on a minor league contract.
+He made 10 appearances for Triple-A Gwinnett, going 4-for-34 (.118) with one RBI and two stolen bases.
+However, on April 22, 2026, León requested and was granted his release in order to pursue an opportunity in the Mexican League.

+Saraperos de Saltillo

+On April 24, 2026, León signed with the Saraperos de Saltillo of the Mexican League.
+León made 10 appearances for Saltillo, batting .143/.273/.143 with four RBI.

+Atlanta Braves (second stint)

+On May 12, 2026, León signed a major league contract with the Atlanta Braves.
+He appeared in 21 games for Atlanta, slashing .091/.091/.091 with no home runs or RBI.
+On June 18, León was designated for assignment by the Braves.
+He cleared waivers and elected free agency on June 21.
+However, the following day, León re-signed with the Braves on a minor league contract.